-Personal budgeting is about managing your finances through a spending plan.
-It is one of the effective ways of achieving your financial goals and dealing with most of your money problems.
+Managing your finances through personal budgeting is one of the effective ways of achieving your financial goals and dealing with most of your money problems.

 Do you sometimes wonder where your whole income has disappeared to even before mid-month?
-Or some days you leave for work in the morning with some cash and in the evening your wallet or purse is empty.
+Or some days you leave for work in the morning with some cash and in the evening you are scratching your head wondering what actually happened.
+Why?
+Your wallet or purse is empty.
 You have no clue as to where your money has disappeared to.
 You just don't want to admit you squandered it.

 The main purpose of preparing a spending plan is to help you: